The Other Black Girl (TV series): Casting

 On October 31, 2022, it was announced that Sinclair Daniel, Ashleigh Murray, Brittany Adebumola, and Hunter Parrish would be starring in the series.
 Three days later, it was revealed that Bellamy Young and Eric McCormack were also cast in starring roles.
-In December 2022, it was announced that Garcelle Beauvais, Brian Baumgartner, Alyshia Ochse, and Kate Owens were cast in recurring roles.
+In December 2022, it was announced that Garcelle Beauvais, Brian Baumgartner, Alyshia Ochse, and Kate Owens had been cast in recurring roles.
 The next month, Shakirah DeMesier, Cassi Maddox, and Langston Kerman joined the cast in recurring capacities.

 Harris explained how Daniel was chosen to play Nella, remarking how impressed she was with Daniel's initial audition.
 She said, "when I saw Sinclair [Daniel] I was just so blown away because she was able to convey so much on her face.
 Humor, despair, contemplativeness, in the span of milliseconds.
 I felt a deep empathy for her immediately. ...
 Sinclair [Daniel] is so charming."
 Daniel was attracted to the role of Nella because she related to Nella's experiences navigating predominantly white spaces as a Black woman and her journey of exploration into her own Blackness.
-She also appreciated the depth and complexity of the character and all of the layers of Nella's personality she got to explore through playing her, adding that young Black female characters like Nella aren't often seen in media.
+She also appreciated the depth and complexity of the character and all the layers of Nella's personality that she was able to explore through playing her, adding that young Black female characters like Nella are not often seen in media.
 Murray was cast as Hazel after Harris and the rest of the show's production team saw her natural chemistry with Daniel and talked to her about what playing the role of Hazel would mean to her personally.
 Harris acknowledged the comedic talents of both Young and Owens and their ability to not take themselves too seriously, which led to the actresses being cast in the roles of Vera and Sophie.